 When you make the move from life on your own to live in a residential care home, you have a right to expect better care and greater happiness.
-Residential care for the elderly is not about marking time.
+Residential elderly care in Charnwood is not about marking time.
 It’s an opportunity to spread your wings – to make new friends and try new activities.

-Everyone at Cedar House has their own space.
+Everyone at Cedar House care home Rothley has their own space.
 We have 43 en-suite rooms, each with its own furniture and TV.
 If you prefer to bring your own furniture, you can make yourself as comfortable as you are at home.

 You can take life at your own pace here.
 You need never feel overwhelmed because we tend to gather in small groups.
 With two dining/sitting rooms, a reception room, a cafe and a snug to choose from, you can easily find your own level within a group of like-minded friends.
 When you fancy a change of scene or mood, you can move on to see what other residents are up to.